 What about customer service?

 There are mixed reviews about Plum’s customer service.
-They have a Trustpilot score of 4.2, which is generally very good.
+They have a Trustpilot score of 4.3, which is generally very good.
 However, there are some complaints about the amount of time it takes for money to transfer out of your Plum account.
-Many users have claimed it’s taken over 7 working days to access their funds, which isn’t ideal, but it is on par with Plum’s main competitors.
+Many users have claimed it’s taken over 7 working days to access their funds when withdrawing from investments, which isn’t ideal, but it is on par with Plum’s main competitors.

 What’s more, the customer service times are limited.
 Although they have support team hours from 0900–1700 on weekdays, and 1000–1600 on Saturdays and Sundays, people have reported struggles speaking to someone on the phone.